Please send me more information about the statistics program!

 What do I need to send the Statistics Department to apply for graduate admission?

-This step is only necessary if you are pursuing the MAS degree.
-You will need to complete an application form and send a $60 non-refundable processing fee, a statement of purpose, GRE scores, three letters of reference and official transcripts from all colleges/universities attended.
+You will need to complete an application and submit a $60 non-refundable processing fee, a statement of purpose, GRE scores, three letters of reference and official transcripts from all colleges/universities attended for the MAS program.
 You can find additional information regarding the application process at Applying for Admission.

 Who processes MAS applications and who do I contact?